nhu92/Mixed-DNA-Project/04-WillItApplyBroader.md

 (Gigantochloa_atter, (((Irvingia_gabonensis, Boehmeria_ramiflora), (Corymbia_ficifolia, Hildegardia_barteri)), Monarrhenus pinifolius));
 ```

 The results seem to be overfiltered.
 I modified the criterion of filtering process. -i 0.8 -> 0.2, -p 0.1 -> 0.4.
-If this is still too stringent I will also change the critical value of the composition test from 0.05 to 0.05 to rescue some exons from merged data.
+If this is still too stringent I will also change the critical value of the composition test from 0.05 to 0.01 to rescue some exons from merged data.

 ---

 Back to work on Friday.
-D20 =18 so ... let's make sone real progress to wrap up this week!
+D20 =18 so ... let's make some real progress to wrap up this week!
 I have 3 things to try on today:
 1. Review the results from the pipeline.
 2. Redo hybpiper for unknown mix, then merge it with 8 speices and 6 species selected tree.
 3. Find a way to cut the outlier long branches from the tree.
 Test for the criteria.